Digimarket-open-source/Digimarket-open-source/README.md

 ### MySQL Setup:
 1. Download and install MySQL Community Edition along with MySQL Workbench https://dev.mysql.com/downloads/installer/
 2. MySQL Workbench will assist in restoring the database backup dump
-3. Restore the MySQL database dump which is located at following path at EC2 C:\Users\Administrator\Documents\dumps\Dump20230426\ Dump20230426.sql
+3. Restore the MySQL database dump which is located at DbSchema/Dump.sql

 ### IIS API Setup:
+Please use Visual Studio WebDeply to create a pipeline or use below steps to manually deploy.

 1. Publish the DigiMarketWebApi project, zip the published folder.
 2. Upload the zip folder on EC2 server and unzip it at `C:\inetpub\wwwroot\Digimarketapi` on the EC2 server